Not Black Enough

 Cast: Henry Louis Gates, Jr., Vanessa Williams, Florence LaRue, Petey Pablo

-Crew: Tracey Anarella (Director), Tracey Anarella (Editor), Tracey Anarella (Production Designer), Tracey Anarella (Producer), Tracey Anarella (Director of Photography), Peter Fish (Original Music Composer)
+Crew: Tracey Anarella (Editor), Tracey Anarella (Writer), Tracey Anarella (Producer), Tracey Anarella (Director of Photography), Peter Fish (Production Designer), Tracey Anarella (Production Designer)

 Runtime: 83 minutes